betfair-datascientists/betfair-datascientists.github.io/src/docs/modelling/AusOpenPythonTutorial.md

 1. We will create a random number for each player which only return 0 or 1
 2. If it is zero, we will assign the winner to player 1 and loser to player 2
 3. We will join the features to the player 1 and 2.
-The join will be on the player names and the tournament date (tournament_index in the feature dataframes)
+The join will be on the player names and the tournament date (tournament_index in the feature data frames)
 4. For players who do not have any history, we will fill the stats by zeros and rank by 999

 ``` r